 These aspects have to be kept in mind when generalizing our results to a broader population of unemployed or to different economic conditions.

 2.3 Data

-Administrative data All administrative data used in the analysis is provided by the PES.
-Table 1 shows a summary and categorisation of all variables used for both interventions.
+Administrative data All data used in the analysis is provided by the PES and consists of administrative data.
+No additional data will be collected.
+Table 1 shows a summary and categorisation of all variables used.